hchiam/please/README.md

 ## If-Then Statement:

 ```
-please if one equals one then
+Please if one equals one then
-    please print this should print
+    Please print this should print
-please end if
+Please end if
 ```
 --> This prints out: `this should print`

 ```
 Please if one equals two then
-    please print it should not print this
+    Please print it should not print this
-please end if
+Please end if
 ```
 --> (This doesn't print anything because the if-statement evaluates to False.)